legendofmountainsea/LegendOfMountainSea-Server/.github/CONTRIBUTING.md

 - Prefer `'` over `"`
 - Prefer `===` over `==`, `!==` over `!=`
 - Prefer `if(boolean){ func(); };` over `if(boolean) func();`

+# License
+By contributing to LegendOfMountainSea-Server, you agree that your contributions will be licensed under its GPL-2.0 license.